 Cerebral palsy is a developmental disorder which affects tens of thousands of babies in the U.S. every year.
 This condition is thought to have an unknown cause, with most parents chalking it up to a fluke of nature.
-However, it has been clearly shown over the last few decades that human negligence or actions have the potential to cause cerebral palsy in Indiana.
+However, it has been clearly shown over the last few decades that human negligence or actions have the potential to cause cerebral palsy.

 What Causes Cerebral Palsy?